 Blog Post Tackling Inequalities Recognising and addressing rural poverty in Wales When we think about poverty in Wales the uplands of Eryri, coastal villages in Pembrokeshire, or the rolling farmlands of Powys do not tend to be the first places that come to mind.
 Yet, there is growing evidence that poverty is a persistent and increasing problem for many people living in rural Wales.
 Researchers have […] Read more Topics: Poverty and social exclusion May 28, 2024

-Blog Post Uncategorized Impact What has devolution delivered for Wales?
+Blog Post Research and Impact What has devolution delivered for Wales?
 The day after marking its 25th birthday, the Welsh Senedd voted to increase its size by more than 50%.
 In 2026 the Welsh public will therefore elect 96 members in place of the current 60.
-Advocates of this change hailed it as a historic investment in democracy which reflected the significant strengthening of the Senedd’s […] Read more Topics: Local government May 24, 2024
+Advocates of this change hailed it as a historic investment in democracy which reflected the significant strengthening of the Senedd’s […] Read more Topics: Local government Research and Impact: Impact May 24, 2024